Students for Fair Admissions v. Harvard: College admissions

 In September 2024, Harvard University released data on the ethnic makeup of its class of 2028, showing a 4% decrease in Black enrollment, a 2% increase in Hispanic or Latino enrollment, and no change in Asian American enrollment compared to the class of 2027.
 Notably, the College did not provide a figure for students who identified as white and reported that 8% of class members did not report a race or identity, twice the previous year's percentage.

 For the same freshman class, other major universities saw mixed results.
 At Columbia, "The share of Black or African American students also sank [...] from 20 percent last year to 12 percent this fall.
 The number of Latino and Hispanic students declined from 22 percent to 19 percent this year, while those identifying as Asian American or Pacific Islander rose from 30 percent to 39 percent."
-At Brown, the percentage of students identifying as non-Hispanic white decrease from 46 to 43 percent, as Asian increase from 29 to 33 percent, as Hispanic or Latino decrease from 14 to 10 percent, as non-Hispanic Black or African American decrease from 15 to 9 percent, and as American Indian or Alaska Native decrease from 2 to 1.5 percent.
+At Brown, the percentage of students identifying as non-Hispanic white decreased from 46 to 43 percent, as Asian increased from 29 to 33 percent, Hispanic or Latino decreased from 14 to 10 percent, non-Hispanic Black or African American decreased from 15 to 9 percent, and American Indian or Alaska Native decreased from 2 to 1.5 percent.
 Further, the percentage of students who did not report their race increased from 4 to 7 percent.
 At Yale, Asian enrollment dropped by six percentage points, Black and Native American enrollment remained stable, white enrollment increased by four percentage points, and Latino enrollment increased by one percentage point.
 At Princeton, Asian enrollment dropped by 2.2 percentage points.
 At the same time, Hispanic and Latino enrollment dropped one percentage point and Black enrollment shifted by less than one percent.
 Some experts say "it may take years to see the definitive impact of the decision."